What insurance do contractors need?

 A claim from a client could be the result of negligence advice from you.
 This could be from a recommendation you made which resulted in them experiencing a financial loss.

+Public liability insurance can provide vital protection to third parties, such as clients.
+As a contractor, you’ll probably spend a lot of time visiting client premises, which can leave you vulnerable should someone have an accident or injury as a result of the work you’re doing.
 Claims can be made for almost anything, from a spilled drink on the floor which causes someone to slip, to accidentally damaging their computer equipment.
 It’s necessary to cover yourself in the event of a simple mistake happening that could lead to a costly claim.

-Cyber insurance is becoming more important for contractors every day.
+Cyber insurance for contractors is becoming more important every day.
 When you store personal data about your clients and projects on computers or the cloud, you’re vulnerable to threats from cyber-attacks and data risks.

 Safeguarding sensitive data is vital to protect you in the event of a cyber-attack.
 A data breach that exposes client data or otherwise prevents you from working could be very costly for your business.
 Cyber insurance covers you for the costs of restoring data and recovering equipment, or in a worst-case scenario, paying a ransom for the recovery of data without loss.